Crazy Baboon Eats Flamingos (Fable) - Poem by Marieta Maglas

 Is this outsider living by his own standards; so proud,

 He ignores the hungry baboon, whose skill is not artistic.

 Nature is so unbelievably close to the moral world,

-He lives in a crowd being socially stronger in front of enemies.
+He lives in a crowd to be strong in front of the enemies.

 The rest comes down to character, and as I said before,

 A weaker character will certainly cease easily and soon